MCPS Strategic Plan FY 2022-2025

 • Collaborate with academic institutions that have mental health programs and serve minority communities to create internship and practicum placement opportunities.
 These programs may include: HSI, Asian American and Native American Pacific Islander-Serving Institutions (AANAPISI), and HBCUs.

-• Advertise job openings on a variety of platforms and job boards, such as NASP, the American School Counselor Association (ASCA) and the National Association of Social Workers (NASW).
+• Advertise job openings on various platforms and job boards, such as NASP, the American School Counselor Association (ASCA), and the National Association of Social Workers (NASW).

 Metrics of Success